JuliaLang/julia/doc/stdlib/base.rst

    Disable garbage collection.
 This should be used only with extreme caution, as it can cause memory use to grow without bound.
+   Returns previous GC state.

 .. function:: gc_enable()

    Re-enable garbage collection after calling :func:`gc_disable`.
+Returns previous GC state.

 .. function:: macroexpand(x)